aadje/EnumAnnotation/readme.md

 EnumAnnotation DisplayAttribute
 ==========
-Enum wrapper for more conviently accessing the Data Annotations Attributes on Enums
+Enum wrapper for more conviently accessing the Display DataAnnotation Attribute on an Enum

 1. Use by copy pasting [EnumAnnotation.cs](https://raw.github.com/aadje/EnumAnnotation/master/EnumAnnotations/EnumAnnotation.cs) into your project, and change how you like
 2. Or install using Nuget [```Install-Package EnumAnnotation```](https://nuget.org/packages/EnumAnnotation)